Crediting Stories

 In the last few weeks, I have been amused (and slightly annoyed) that we seem to have the reverse.
 Bloggers go to great lengths to credit stories, through links, hat tips and direct quotes.
 But the favours are not being returned.

 A couple of weeks ago I ran the story on the Nationalist Alliance trying to build a whites only community in North Canterbury.
-Now I did nothing smart – it was given to me by a reader (the power in the blogosphere is in the readers who pass info on), but nevertheless there was nothing in the public domain on until I write the story.
+Now I did nothing smart – it was given to me by a reader (the power in the blogosphere is in fact the readers who pass info on), but nevertheless there was nothing in the public domain on this until I write the story.

 The next day it is a big story in the print media, and is almost the lead story on both TV channels that night.
 And not a single reference to where the story came from, except I think The Press referred to it being “leaked on the Internet”.